technoon-org/technoon.org/index.md

 ---

-TechNoons are brief, free, industry-led, in-person training courses (3-15 sessions) run at lunchtimes for people in technical jobs wanting to improve their skills
+TechNoons are brief, free, industry-led, in-person training courses run at lunchtimes for people in technical jobs wanting to improve their skills.
+TechNoon courses will usually have four sessions of 2-3 hours each (including homework).

 ![Class learning Python programming at Tower Insurance](_images/pynoon_tower.jpg)